Julia Fox

-Julia Francesca Fox (born February 2, 1990) is an American actress, model, and media personality.
+Julia Francesca Fox (born February 2, 1990) is an Italian and American actress, model, and media personality.
 Her debut performance was in the 2019 film Uncut Gems, for which she was nominated for the Breakthrough Actor Award at the 2019 Gotham Awards.
 She is also known for her eccentric style and online presence.

-In October 2023, Fox released her debut book, a memoir titled Down The Drain.
-She has since released a single by the same name.
+In October 2023, Fox released her debut book, a memoir titled Down the Drain.
+She has since released a song by the same name.
 She also hosts a Spotify podcast with Niki Takesh, titled Forbidden Fruits.

 Early life

 Fox was born in Milan to Gracie and Thomas Fox, an Italian mother and an American father, who worked as a contractor.
 The couple split up when Julia and her two siblings were children.
 Until Julia was six, she was raised by her grandfather in the small town of Saronno, outside of Milan, while her mother finished college.
 They lived in a one-bedroom apartment with her mother's family, a Catholic household.
 During this time, Fox's father lived on a boat docked off New York City.
 At age six, Julia moved to New York City to live with him in Manhattan's Yorkville neighborhood, but continued to visit her mother regularly in Italy.

 At age 14, Fox moved back to Italy to stay with a host family near her mother's hometown and attend a private Catholic school.
-But she was asked to leave the host family due to smoking and skipping school, and then lived alone in her mother's empty apartment for some time before returning to New York.
+She was asked to leave the host family due to smoking and skipping school, and then lived alone in her mother's empty apartment for some time before returning to New York.

 While growing up, Fox experienced periods of relative homelessness, and had difficult relationships with her parents.
 Her father was "volatile and verbally abusive," and her mother was "absent for long stretches" when Fox visited her, and the two also "fought explosively."
 At age 15, Julia left home to live with her boyfriend, a drug dealer.
 After he was imprisoned, she moved into a friend's home.
 She ended their relationship after he sent her a death threat that also targeted her family.

 Fox worked several retail jobs as a teenager, including at a shoe store, ice cream shop, and pastry bakery.
 While attending City-As-School High School, she worked as a dominatrix for six months in the East Village, after discovering the job in a Craigslist "adult gigs" section.
-Fox also drank, partied, went clubbing, and underwent arrest several times.
+Fox also drank, partied, went clubbing, and was arrested several times.
 At age 15, she was caught shoplifting from Bloomingdale's and banned from the store.
 She was put on probation for three years for stealing and grand larceny for credit card fraud.
 After a suicide attempt at age 16, she was placed in a psychiatric ward, where she was diagnosed with borderline personality disorder.
 Fox also developed a heroin addiction.
 At age 17, she overdosed and had a near-death experience.

 Fox briefly attended the New School in New York City as a media studies major, and later dropped out.